grow/grow/content/docs/git-usage.md

 - `master` – The master branch is "sacred" and pod files committed here should be production-ready.
 Every release candidate must be commited to master.
 - `dev` – For incremental development.
 Typical site development should take place in the dev branch.
 - `feature/<name>` – For major site changes, such as redesigns.
 When features are complete, they should be integrated into the dev branch.
-- `hotfix/<name>` – For hot fixes made to the production site.
-Hot fixes branch from master, and must merge back into both master and dev.
+- `hotfix/<name>` – For hotfixes made to the production site.
+Hotfixes branch from master, and must merge back into both master and dev.
+- `translation/<name>` – Strictly for translation work.
+Just like hotfixes, translations branch from master, and must merge back into both master and dev.

 The "build" branch contains __generated files__, not pod files: